fatpat/prometheus/docs/querying/functions.md

 ## `rate()`

-`rate(v range-vector)` calculates the per-second average rate of increase of the time series in the range vector.
+`rate(v range-vector, extrapolate=1 scalar)` calculates the per-second average rate of increase of the time series in the range vector.
 Breaks in monotonicity (such as counter resets due to target restarts) are automatically adjusted for.
-Also, the calculation extrapolates to the ends of the time range, allowing for missed scrapes or imperfect alignment of scrape cycles with the range's time period.
+By default, the calculation extrapolates to the ends of the time range, allowing for missed scrapes or imperfect alignment of scrape cycles with the range's time period.
+To disable extrapolation set the `extrapolate` argument to 0 and only the values in the range vector selector will be used to calculate its rate.

 The following example expression returns the per-second rate of HTTP requests as measured over the last 5 minutes, per time series in the range vector: